 FIND.EXE is an external command for filtering data.
-This command searches a file to find a specified string of alphanumeric characters.
-FIND with only the "string" parameter searches the displayed lines on the screen.
-DOS then displays all the lines on the screen that contain the specified string.
+This command searches a file to find a specified string of alphanumeric characters and displays all the lines on the screen that contain the specified string.

 displays only the number of matches with the string.
 The lines that match the string are not displayed.